-Clinical Lesson Plan - Candidates will select a standard alongside their collaborating teacher.
-The teacher candidate will create assessments (pre and post) and implement one problem-based mathematics lesson with the students in a classroom.
+Clinical Lesson Plan- Candidates will select a standard alongside of their collaborating teacher.
+The teacher candidate will create assessments (pre and post) and implement one problembased mathematics lesson with the students in a classroom.
 The lesson plan, including any activity sheets, must be originally created by the candidate.
 A PSOE lesson plan format will be provided.
-The candidate will submit the lesson plan for review to their professor a week in advance and apply any and all feedback given.
-The candidate will then submit the completed lesson plan, a reflective analysis that addresses impact on student learning (described below), student artifacts, and any completed assessment tools.
+The candidate will submit the lesson plan, a reflective analysis that addresses impact on student learning (described below), student artifacts, and any completed assessment tools.

-Analysis of Impact on Student Learning - Each candidate will collaborate with a local classroom teacher to implement the above-described individual plan with students.
-Following the implementation, the candidate will submit a reflective analysis of the lesson implementation and the lesson plan, student artifacts, and completed assessment tools (checklists, rubrics, etc).
+Analysis of Impact on Student Learning- Each candidate will collaborate with a local classroom teacher to implement the above-described individual plan with students.
+Following the implementation, the candidate will submit a reflective analysis of the lesson implementation and the lesson plan, student artifacts, and completed assessment tools (checklists, rubrics, etc.).
+Guidelines for the Analysis will be shared prior to completion of the assignment.